MarcusGrum/AI-CPS/documentation/experiment05/README.md

 The research question can be answered as follows:

-TBD
+The two relevant target dimensions of disruption incidents and inefficiencies were examined in experimental studies and key factors influencing activation rates and activation cycles were identified.
 A publication about this is in progress.
+So please stay tuned for further details and explanations on this, here.